 We also had the privilege of sampling a 50/50 blend of Sauvignon Blanc and Semillon which had not yet been bottled.
 These two varietals form the base for his higher end Nobility wine.
 It was tasting excellent at this young age with a nose that was more oak driven then the final product will actually be.
 This wine spends 18 months in oak and then another year in bottle.
 By the end of its year of bottle aging, the fruit flavors will come around and the oak will subside.

 Subsequently we tried 2008 and 2009 vintages of the Nobility.
 The 2009 vintage was harvested at a higher sugar level.
 Both vintages are rich examples of this type of wine – to be savored slowly enjoying the complexities of flavor across the palate.
 These wines will only get better as they age.

 Roger did not make a 2012 vintage of the Nobility – as the fruit was not yet ready to pick at the end of November and then 11 days of rains came which caused the fruit to swell up with water, the sugar dropped and a mold developed that is not conducive for making this type of wine.

 Based on Roger’s work at Beringer with their late harvest wines, it can be theorized that his own wines will age extremely well.
 The older vintages usually gain in color turning more amber and picking up nutty flavors including caramel and crème Brule.
-You can find their wine locally at the St. Helena Wine Merchants in St. Helena.
+You can find their wine locally sometimes at the St. Helena Wine Center in St. Helena.